juliangav/www.julian.is/site/content/articles/2018-08-27-serverside-split-testing.md

 <h3>Creating an A/B test in Google Optimize</h3>

-Once you have Google Optimize on your website or PWA, create an “A/B test” that mirrors that variations you have running on the server-side.
-The test can be created as a regular A/B test with the only discrepancy being under “Targeting”, where you’re going to create a rule of URL equals = SERVER_SIDE (this is what tells Google Optimize that this will be a server-side test).
+Once you have Google Optimize on your website or [PWA](https://julian.is/article/progressive-web-apps/), create an “A/B test” that mirrors that variations you have running on the server-side.
+The test can be created as a regular A/B test with the only discrepancy being under “Targeting,” where you’re going to create a rule of URL equals = SERVER_SIDE (what tells Google Optimize that this will be a server-side test).

 <figure>
 	<img src="/assets/google-optimize-targeting.jpg" alt="Google Optimize Targeting" class="img-border">